GiovanniRaseraF/observable_canbusdriver/readme.md

 - This is a linux "driver" that can be used to listen to can bus events
 - The notification follows the Observer design pattern
 - The canlistener runs in a separate thread

-- Connection to the can is done following RAII
+# Replay
+- You can replay canbus logs using canfilereplay

 # usage
 ```python